-Our Qs + As series features current, past and quite possibly, future clients.
+Our Qs + As series features current, past, and, quite possibly, future clients.
 We’ll be digging a little deeper to learn about their passions, inspirations, and brunch orders.
+This edition is with Natural Gourmet Institute’s Jonathan Cetnarski.

 Q: What would you be if you weren’t in your current role?